 A person who suffers a concussion may stay conscious or have only a brief loss of consciousness.
-Doctors rate concussions as mild, moderate or severe depending on the symptoms such as slurred speech, blurred vision, confusion, loss of balance, and loss of consciousness.
+Doctors rate concussions as mild, moderate, or severe depending on the symptoms such as slurred speech, blurred vision, confusion, loss of balance, and loss of consciousness.

 Young children and older adults are particularly prone to suffering brain injuries in falls.
 Head injuries related to sports and recreation are more common among teens and young adults.

 If you have suffered any kind of blow to the head, you should have a medical evaluation by a doctor.
-It is very important to seek prompt medical attention if you lost consciousness, experienced confusion or disorientation, developed a persistent headache and had balance problems.
+It is very important to seek prompt medical attention if you lost consciousness, experienced confusion or disorientation, developed a persistent headache, and had balance problems.

 Leading Causes of Traumatic Brain Injury

 Crashes involving cars, trucks, or motorcycles also are common causes of traumatic brain injury.
 Motorcyclists are particularly susceptible to severe traumatic brain injuries because of the lack of restraints that motorcycles have to shield the rider from injury.
-Pedestrians who are struck by a vehicle, bicyclists, and electric scooters are vulnerable to injuries from their head striking the hard surface of the vehicle or the pavement.
+Pedestrians who are struck by a vehicle, bicyclists, and electric scooters are vulnerable to injuries from their heads striking the hard surface of the vehicle or the pavement.
 A high-speed collision may cause a bone fracture in which the skull fragments damage brain tissue.

 Violent assaults may lead to penetrating head injuries in which an object such as a bullet enters the brain and causes damage.
-A baby who experiences shaken baby syndrome, may suffer a traumatic brain injury caused by the rupturing of blood vessels and bleeding in the baby’s developing brain.
+A baby who experiences shaken baby syndrome may suffer a traumatic brain injury caused by the rupturing of blood vessels and bleeding in the baby’s developing brain.
 The tearing of brain tissue can cause temporary or permanent brain damage.

 Explosions are a common cause of brain injury among combat veterans.
-Blast injuries are caused by the pressure wave generated by explosive devices such as grenades, bombs and artillery shells.
+Blast injuries are caused by the pressure wave generated by explosive devices such as grenades, bombs, and artillery shells.

 Common Symptoms of a TBI